dfki-ric/ugv_nav4d/README.md

 I.e. it is the length of the path that the robot would be able to follow if it was infinitesimal small and could change direction instantly.

-`config.heuristicType` can be used to switch between different heuristics.
-Currently there are two heuristics implemented: `HeuristicType::HEURISTIC_2D` and `HeuristicType::HEURISTIC_3D`.
-The 3D heuristic uses the real distance between two points while the 2D heuristic ignores the z componente.
-The 2D heuristic was introduced for testing and does not have any real application.
-You should always use the 3D heuristic.

 The heuristic is computed beforehand for all nodes of the map.
 This might be a problem for very large maps but for the current maps it is fine.
 Changing the code to on-demand heuristic calculation is possible.
-It was not done because it was not needed at the time of writing.
+It was not done because it was not needed (fast enough) at the time of writing.